Volkswagen Taos: e-Tharu

 The electric version of the Tharu was released in November 2020.
 It is equipped with an electric motor that produces 136 PS and 290 Nm of torque.
 The vehicle is powered by a 44.1-kWh battery pack rated at 315 km of range (NEDC).
 Driven at a constant speed of 60 km/h, the e-Tharu is claimed to be able to travel 415 km between charges.

 Safety

 The Taos has ventilated front disc brakes and solid rear ones.

 Latin NCAP

-The Latin American Taos with 6 airbags, airbag switch, UN127 pedestrian safety standard, ESC, ISA, full SBR, and optional collision avoidance system received 5 stars from Latin NCAP in 2021 under its new protocol (similar to Euro NCAP 2014).
+The Latin American Taos with 6 airbags, airbag switch, UN127 pedestrian safety standard, ESC, ISA, full SBR, and optional collision avoidance system received 5 stars from Latin NCAP 3.0 in 2021 (similar to Euro NCAP 2014).